VANCOUVER ABORIGINAL FRIENDSHIP CENTRE SOCIETY

 Selection Criteria

-• Relevance: The proposed mural must meaningfully represent its environment, reflecting the Indigenous urban experience in Vancouver.
-Designs are encouraged alignment with the projects core themes of community, healing, resilience, and cultural and urban identity, while celebrating the spirit of Ho’-kee-melh Kloshe Lum (“to gather, good spirits”)
+• Relevance: Statement of interests or concept statements must meaningfully represent the designated environment, reflecting the Indigenous urban experience in Vancouver.
+Proposed designs are encouraged alignment with the projects core themes of community, healing, resilience, and cultural and urban identity, while celebrating the spirit of Ho’-kee-melh Kloshe Lum (“to gather, good spirits”

 • Artistic Merit: The quality of the proposed design concept and execution will be a primary consideration.
 Submission applications must also include examples of past mural work or other relevant projects to demonstrate the artist’s experience, technical skills, and artistic style.

-• Feasibility: The artist must demonstrate confidence and technical skill to successfully execute a large-scale mural project of this nature and scope.
+• Feasibility: The artist's portfolio and concept must demonstrate confidence and technical skill to successfully execute a large-scale mural project of this nature and scope.
 Proposals should reflect an understanding of the project timeline and the technical requirements for shipping and final installation.

-• Cultural Significance: The artwork should clearly convey the artistis artistic and cultural rationale, providing insight into the symbolism and meaning behind the design.
-Proposals must respectfully reflect Indigenous themes, history, and values, maintaining cultural integrity and fostering community pride.
+• Cultural Significance: The proposed design should clearly convey the artistis artistic and cultural rationale, providing insight into the symbolism and meaning behind the design. submission concepts must respectfully reflect Indigenous themes, history, and values, maintaining cultural integrity and fostering community pride.

 Submission Deadline: July 30th, 2025